--All detention basins shall be planted with the minimum requirements as set forth in the Landscape Design Manual and shall be designed to have a natural appearance, utilizing natural looking contours and native plant materials whenever possible.
-Detention basin maintenance shall be provided (see Ordinance Code hapter 12, Storm Water Management).
+All detention basins shall be planted with the minimum requirements as set forth in the Landscape Design Manual and shall be designed to have a natural appearance, utilizing natural looking contours and native plant materials whenever possible.
+Detention basin maintenance shall be provided (see Ordinance Chapter 12, Storm Water Management).

-E.F.
-Subdivision Planting Requirements
+F. Subdivision Planting Requirements

 - i.
 Single-Family Platted Subdivisions or Residential Site Condominiums - a.
 Intent.
-The intent of this subsection is to create visually appealing single-family residential areas that integrate existing natural resources into the overall landscape design. - Requirements Adjacent to Major Thoroughfares.

-- (2) Said non-access greenbelt easement shall be part of the development open space, not part of a lot or residential unit. - b.(3) -The screening -plantings shall be installed at the time of construction of the subdivision. - c.
-Street Trees and Boulevard Planting - (1) Street trees shall be provided in front of each lot in accordance with the standards set forth in the Landscape Design Manual. - (2) A Street Tree Financial Guarantee will be collected at a rate of four-hundred (400) dollars per street tree required prior to the Full Pre-Construction meeting, per Ordinance Chapter 26.5 Financial Guarantees.
+The intent of this subsection is to create visually appealing singlefamily residential areas that integrate existing natural resources into the overall landscape design. - b.
+Requirements Adjacent to Major Thoroughfares. - (1) That portion of the lots abutting major thoroughfares shall include an approved screen planting and raised berm per Section 5.5.3.B, contained in a non-access greenbelt easement, labeled as such on the plans, and having a minimum width of 40 feet. - (2) Said non-access greenbelt easement shall be part of the development open space, not part of a lot or residential unit. - (3) The screening plantings shall be installed at the time of construction of the subdivision. - c.
+Street Trees and Boulevard Planting - (1) Street trees shall be provided in front of each lot in accordance with the standards set forth in the Landscape Design Manual. - (2) A Street Tree Financial Guarantee will be collected at a rate of four-hundred (400) dollars per street tree required prior to the Full Pre-Construction meeting, per Ordinance Chapter 26.5 - Financial Guarantees.
 There will be no issuance of any Temporary or Final Certificate of Occupancy in the development until this financial guarantee and the Street Tree Maintenance Fee has been paid.
 No Final Certificate of Occupancy will be granted until the trees have been planted by the developer and inspected and accepted by the City.

-- (2)(3) Trees shall be guaranteed by the developer for two (2) growing seasons after installation. \All unhealthy and dead plant material shall be replaced by the developer within six-three (63) months following notice, or the next appropriate planting period, whichever occurs first. \All replacement trees shall be guaranteed by the developer for an additional two (2) years after which time a final inspection will be conducted at the request of developer.
-The Street Tree Financial Guarantee will not be reduced and no Final Certificate of Occupancy will be granted until the trees have been planted and approved. - (3)(4) The developer shall submit a landscape plan for all of the street trees to be provided within the platdevelopment, which shall be reviewed by the City.
+- (3) Trees shall be guaranteed by the developer for two (2) growing seasons after installation.
+All unhealthy and dead plant material shall be replaced by the developer within three (3) months following notice, or the next appropriate planting period, whichever occurs first.
+The Street Tree Financial Guarantee will not be reduced and no Final Certificate of Occupancy will be granted until the trees have been planted and approved. - (4) The developer shall submit a landscape plan for all of the street trees to be provided within the development, which shall be reviewed by the City.